You can contact the organisers of the Rhino Charge via email or phone. The contact details are available on the contacts page of this website.

 From 2015 onwards, anyone who wants to come to the Rhino Charge has to purchase a ticket, including spectators.
 This has become necessary due to the growing popularity of the event which has put the host communities and their land under increasing environmental pressure.
-By introducing a ticketing system, the organisers aim to make the Spectator Camp more attractive to responsible spectators by improving the spectators’ experience as well as improve the administration of the event.
+By introducing a ticketing system, the organisers aim to make the Spectator Camp more attractive to responsible spectators by improving the spectators’ experience as well as improving the administration of the event.

 If you want to come to the Rhino Charge as a spectator, you must buy: